atdd-bdd/GherkinExecutorForJava/other.md

 ### Other Notes

 #### Philosophy differences:

-Gherkin executor’s design approach emphasizes ease of use.
+GherkinExecutor's design approach emphasizes ease of use.
 Other frameworks using Gherkin place more of an emphasis on the phrasing of the step statements.
 You can always add comments to a scenario to give additional information as to what is supposed to be going on.